-The Hopi Arts Apprenticeship Program is a comprehensive cultural arts educational program taught by master craftsman, Ernie Northurp Jr., on the Hopi Reservation.
+The Hopi Arts Apprenticeship is a comprehensive cultural arts educational program taught by master craftsman, Ernie Northurp Jr., on the Hopi Reservation.

 Leaving this apprenticeship, students will be versed in modern, contemporary and traditional native jewelry techniques, including overlay, inlay, Tufa stone, stone cutting, and more.